-There are many different ways to blow an interview and turn off an employer.
-The worst responses to interview questions reveal flaws in your attitude, preparation, interest in the job or qualifications to get the work done well.
+There are many different ways to blow a job interview and turn off an employer.
+Subpar responses to interview questions reveal flaws in your attitude, preparation, interest in the job, or qualifications to get the work done well.
 They may also reflect negatively on your work ethic or your ability to work well with others.

 Here are a few examples of the worst types of answers to interview questions, along with tips on what you can say instead to impress the interviewer.